'74–'75: Chart performance

 "'74–'75" became a hit in Europe in 1995, particularly in Sweden and Norway, where it topped the singles charts.
 In Belgium, Denmark, France, Iceland, and Switzerland, it reached the top five.
 In Germany, the song peaked at No. 7 and remained on the chart for 28 weeks.
 The single also reached the top 10 in Austria, Ireland, and the Netherlands. "'74–'75" was the band's only top-20 hit in the United Kingdom, where it peaked at No. 14 in August 1995.
 In March 1996, the single re-appeared on the UK Singles Chart at No. 21.
 The song ended 1995 as Europe's 23rd-best-performing song, climbing to No. 8 on the Eurochart Hot 100.
 Following the songs's success, the Connells embarked on a European tour with Def Leppard.

 Music video

-The accompanying music video for the song was directed by Mark Pellington.
+The accompanying music video for the song was directed by American film director, writer, and producer Mark Pellington.
 It was shot at Needham B. Broughton High School in the band's hometown Raleigh, North Carolina in 1993, and features members of the Class of 1975, juxtaposing yearbook pictures with footage of the same people as they appeared in 1993.
 On November 14, 2015, to mark the 40th anniversary of the 1974–1975 class, a remixed video of the song was released, showing the class members as they looked 22 years after the original video was released.